Still Wondering If SEO Is Worth It for Your Wellness Business?

 "I can rely solely on social media."

-I started my business on social media and I agree social media is a super valuable tool and a very important component of a successful marketing strategy, but algorithms change and reach can be unpredictable.
+I started my business on social media and I agree social media is a valuable tool and can be an important component of a successful marketing strategy, but algorithms change and reach can be unpredictable.

-And really, you are renting the social media space, it could even disappear (‘member TikTok?)
+And the reality is you are renting the social media space that could one day disappear.

 How to Get Started with SEO

-1. Conduct Keyword Research: Identify the terms (think about what people type into Google) your potential customers are searching for and incorporate them naturally into your website content.
+1. Conduct Keyword Research: Identify the terms (think about what people type into Google) your potential clients are searching for and incorporate them naturally into your website content.

 2. Optimize On-Page Elements: Ensure your website's titles, meta descriptions, headers, and content are optimized for your target keywords.